 If I start out in non-degree seeking status, can I transfer the hours earned in that status to a regular degree-seeking program?

-Twelve credit hours with a grade of B or better may transfer towards their M.A. or Ph.D. degree, presuming that they are admitted into our program and that the courses fit coherently into their eventual plan of study.
-Return to top.
+Twelve credit hours with a grade of B or better may transfer towards their M.A. or Ph.D. degree with approval, presuming that they are admitted into our program and that the courses fit coherently into their eventual plan of study.

-NOTE: We occasionally admit graduate students to start spring semester.
+NOTE: We occasionally admit graduate students to start the spring semester.
 Students who seek teaching assistantships, however, usually begin in the fall and complete the school's teacher training program during their first semester.
 Only students with substantial prior teaching experience would be admitted with a teaching assistantship in the spring.
-Return to top.

-TOEFL, TWE, TSE, as well as the GRE.
-To be considered for admission into the graduate program, non-native, English-speaking applicants must achieve a TOEFL score of 600 or higher on the paper-based examination or 250 or higher on the computer-based examination.
+TOEFL and GRE.
+To be considered for admission into the graduate program, non-native English-speaking applicants must achieve a TOEFL score of 77 overall; 27 Speaking; 19 Reading; 14 Listening; and 18 Writing.
 The score must be documented by an official report from ETS and must be no more than two years old at the time the application credentials are reviewed in the Graduate School.
-Non-native, English-speaking applicants also must take the Test of Written English (TWE) to be considered for admission.
-Non-native, English-speaking applicants who have been admitted in the past usually have scored 5.0 or higher on the TWE.

-All TOEFL/TWE/TSE scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83.
-Return to top.
+All TOEFL scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83.

 Yes.
-However, in order to be considered for financial support as a teaching assistant, non-native, English-speaking applicants must also achieve a score of 50 or higher on the Test of Spoken English (TSE), 27 (TOEFL iBT) or 8 (IELTS).
+However, in order to be considered for financial support as a teaching assistant, non-native, English-speaking applicants must also achieve a score of 50 or higher on the Test of Spoken English (TSE), 27 (TOEFL) or 8 (IELTS).
 The score must be documented by an official report from ETS and must be no more than two years old at the time application credentials are reviewed in the Graduate School.
-Because TOEFL and TWE do not test for oral proficiency, they cannot be used for the oral English proficiency certification of potential teaching assistants.
+For more information, contact Jill Dyson in the Office of Graduate Studies at (765) 494-3304.